bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 ---
 ## What is StrictMode and why should I use it?

 StrictMode is a feature which was introduced to React 16.3 already in march 2018.
-Still, chances are you've [never used it before](https://medium.com/nmc-techblog/wait-youre-not-using-react-strictmode-a9713927a33b).
+Still, chances are you've [never used it before](https://twitter.com/sebmarkbage/status/1177593546087395328).
 StrictMode does not render anything visible (similar to `Fragment`), but detects potential problems in your code and gives you helpful warnings.
 With the introduction of Hooks earlier this year and [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html) just around the corner, StrictMode is becoming an increasingly important tool for locating bad practices.

+### Deprecated and legacy code

+Like everything else that is made of code, React changes over time and what was once considered state of the art eventually becomes deprecated and replaced.
+Such as `findDOMNode` which was deprecated

+- Warning about deprecated `findDOMNode` usage
+- Warning about legacy string ref API usage
+- Detecting legacy context API

 ### Unsafe lifecycle methods

-Since release 16.9 React started issuing a warning when using one of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
+Since release 16.9, React started issuing a warning when using any of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
 You've hopefully converted these methods into safer alternatives by now.
-But if you didn't, you should at least add the prefix `UNSAFE`.
+But if you didn't, you should at least add `UNSAFE` as prefix.
 StrictMode can help you identify unsafe lifecycle methods in your own code and in third-party libraries.

-### Deprecated code

-- Warning about deprecated `findDOMNode` usage
-- Warning about legacy string ref API usage
-- Detecting legacy context API

 ### Unexpected side effects